 We believe in diversifying and having an element of your portfolio in cash as well as an allocation to longer-term investments, where appropriate.
 Firstly, it’s important to have the security of an emergency fund in place and then have money set aside for use and enjoyment.
 Then you should think about the future and money that you wish to work harder and earn a better return, could be allocated to investments.

 Hopefully, this video has provided a useful comparison of cash savings versus investments.
-If this is something you’d like to discuss in more detail please contact Jonathan directly (email@example.com) or complete the contact form below.
+If this is something you’d like to discuss in more detail please contact Jonathan directly (email@example.com) or get in touch using the form below.